litmining/labelbuddy-annotations/analysis/book/overview.md

 They can optionally have a `color` and a `shortcut_key`, used in {{ lb }} when we are annotating a document.
 They are stored in {{ lb }}'s [JSON format](https://jeromedockes.github.io/labelbuddy/labelbuddy/current/documentation/#labels-json-format).

-Here is an example from the `participants_demographics` project:
+For example, here are the labels used in the `participants_demographics` project:

 ```{code-cell}
 :tags: [remove-input, hide-output]